Upper Airway Resistance Syndrome

 Are there things at home I can do to Improve my Sleep Apnea?

 Obstructive sleep apnea can sometimes be improved with certain changes in your lifestyle and behaviors.
-Dr. Gill often has her sleep apnea patients work on these areas:
+Our doctor often has her sleep apnea patients work on these areas:

 - Lose weight — Even a slight weight loss can relieve constriction in your throat.
 Getting to your ideal, healthy weight may be all you need to do to open up your airway.